-For a single tax year, the property cannot receive this exemption and the Veterans with Disabilities Exemption for Specially Adapted Housing or the Homestead Exemption for Persons with Disabilities.
+For a single tax year, the property cannot receive this exemption and the Disabled Veterans' Homestead Exemption or Homestead Exemption for Persons with Disabilities.

 Returning Veterans' Homestead Exemption - This exemption is a \$5,000 reduction in equalized assessed value on the principal residence of a veteran upon returning from active duty in an armed conflict involving the armed forces of the United States.
-A returning veteran is eligible to receive the exemption the tax year and the following year that the veteran returns home from active duty in an armed conflict involving the U.S. armed forces.
+A returning veteran is eligible to receive the exemption the tax year and the following year the veteran returns home from active duty in an armed conflict involving the U.S. armed forces.